 Similar to those who experience anorexia and bulimia, people who have a binge-eating disorder have lost control over their eating.
 Binge-eating disorder is not currently diagnosed as a distinct psychiatric illness, although there is a proposal from the American Psychiatric Association to categorize it more specifically.
-People with bingeeating disorder will periodically overeat to the extreme, but their loss of control over eating is not followed by fasting, purging, or compulsive exercise.
+People with binge-eating disorder will periodically overeat to the extreme, but their loss of control over eating is not followed by fasting, purging, or compulsive exercise.
 As a result, people with this disorder are often overweight or obese, and their chronic disease risks are those linked to having an abnormally high body weight such as hypertension, cardiovascular disease, and Type 2 diabetes.
 Additionally, they often experience guilt, shame, and depression.
-Binge-eating disorder is commonly associated with depression and anxiety disorders.
-According to the NIMH, binge-eating disorder is more prevalent than anorexia and bulimia, and affects 3.5 percent of females and 2.0 percent of males at some point during their lifetime.
-Treatment often involves antidepressant medication as well as nutritional and psychiatric counseling.
+Binge-eating disorder is more prevalent than anorexia and bulimia, and affects 3.5 percent of females and 2.0 percent of males at some point during their lifetime.4 Treatment often involves antidepressant medication as well as nutritional and psychiatric counseling.